Krish-oo7/Krish-oo7/README.md

 - 🔭 I am currently working as a Head of Machine Learning Domain at The AI Society at ASU.

-- 🌱 I’m currently learning Llama3 - an open-source large language model created by Meta AI
+- 🌱 I’m currently Reasearching on Agents (LLM) - to improve reasoning with tabular data with mix modalities.